ibm-cloud-docs/cli/reference/ibmcloud/download_cli.md

 To install the latest CLI for your OS from the shell manually, use the following command for your OS:

-   If you don't want to install from the shell because it might utilize root permissions, you can [download and run the installer](/docs/cli?topic=cli-install-ibmcloud-cli#ibmcloud-cli-installer).
+   If you don't want to install from the shell because it might use root permissions, you can [download and run the installer](/docs/cli?topic=cli-install-ibmcloud-cli#ibmcloud-cli-installer).
    {: tip}

 * For **Mac**, copy and paste the following command to a terminal and run it: